 Every AI headshot starts from a selfie.
 The input quality caps the output.
 A selfie taken in bathroom lighting with a phone at arm's length gives the AI a flat, poorly lit starting point.
 The tool can swap the background and smooth your skin, but it can't fix the fundamental flatness of front-lit phone flash or the barrel distortion from a wide-angle lens held 18 inches from your face.
 Your nose looks bigger.
 Your ears disappear.
 The AI doesn't fix that.
 It just paints over it.

 Lighting inconsistency across a team is impossible to control.
 When 50 people each upload selfies taken in different rooms, at different times of day, with different phone cameras, the AI outputs will have 50 different lighting qualities.
 Some warm.
 Some cool.
 Some flat.
 Some with harsh window shadows.
-No algorithm can normalize all of that into a cohesive set.
+No algorithm normalizes all of that into a cohesive set.
 I've downloaded AI headshot sets from client teams and laid them out in a grid.
 The inconsistency jumps off the screen.

 The Team Consistency Problem (The Real Dealbreaker)